Please share this with everyone you know, as it is probably the number one thing that MOST home buyers don't know and absolutely need to know!

 In case it is not already abundantly clear, I want to outline how knowing this information is absolutely crucial as you navigate your hunt for a new home!

-If you are like I was, you are thinking, "If I deal directly with the List Agent (the Seller's agent) and don't "drag my own Realtor" into this thing, they (The Seller and List Agent) will be able to "cut me a better deal" and/or I won't have to pay my Realtor.
+If you are like I was, you are thinking, "If I deal directly with the List Agent (the Seller's agent) and don't "drag my own Realtor" into this thing, they (The Seller and their List Agent) will be able to "cut me a better deal" and/or I won't have to pay my Realtor.

 The (very logical) thought being that if the Seller is already paying their agent and I "piggyback" on their services, there is some money left on the table that I can take advantage of.
 Oh, and I'm a pretty good negotiator and good at figuring things out, so I'm sure I don't need another stuffy shirt telling me what to do!